Dark energy: Cosmic microwave background

+The existence of dark energy, in whatever form, is needed to reconcile the measured geometry of space with the total amount of matter in the universe.
+Measurements of cosmic microwave background anisotropies indicate that the universe is close to flat.
+For the shape of the universe to be flat, the mass–energy density of the universe must be equal to the critical density.
+The total amount of matter in the universe (including baryons and dark matter), as measured from the cosmic microwave background spectrum, accounts for only about 30% of the critical density.
+This implies the existence of an additional form of energy to account for the remaining 70%.
+The Wilkinson Microwave Anisotropy Probe (WMAP) spacecraft seven-year analysis estimated a universe made up of 72.8% dark energy, 22.7% dark matter, and 4.5% ordinary matter.
+Work done in 2013 based on the Planck spacecraft observations of the cosmic microwave background gave a more accurate estimate of 68.3% dark energy, 26.8% dark matter, and 4.9% ordinary matter.

 Late-time integrated Sachs–Wolfe effect

 Accelerated cosmic expansion causes gravitational potential wells and hills to flatten as photons pass through them, producing cold spots and hot spots on the cosmic microwave background aligned with vast supervoids and superclusters.
 This so-called late-time Integrated Sachs–Wolfe effect (ISW) is a direct signal of dark energy in a flat universe.
 It was reported at high significance in 2008 by Ho et al. and Giannantonio et al.

 Observational Hubble constant data

 A new approach to test evidence of dark energy through observational Hubble constant data (OHD), also known as cosmic chronometers, has gained significant attention in recent years.